gethop-dev/payments.stripe/README.md

 * `:timeout`: Timeout value (in milli-seconds) for an connection attempt with Stripe.
 * `:max-retries`: If the connection attempt fails, how many retries we want to attempt before giving up.
 * `:backoff-ms`: This is a vector in the form [initial-delay-ms max-delay-ms multiplier] to control the delay between each retry.
 The delay for nth retry will be (max (* initial-delay-ms n multiplier) max-delay-ms).
 If multiplier is not specified (or if it is nil), a multiplier of 2 is used.
 All times are in milli-seconds.
+* `:webhook-tolerance` : Used when verifying webhook headers.
+Maximum difference in seconds allowed between the header's timestamp and the current time.
+Default value is 300 seconds.

 Key initialization returns a `Stripe` record that can be used to perform the Stripe operations described below.